-In today’s world, change management is an essential part of business.
+In today’s business world, knowing how to succeed in business requires effective change management strategies.
 Globalization and advancements in technology have created a fast-paced, “eat or be eaten” business environment where change is required to survive.
 In the words of Peter Drucker, “The greatest danger in times of turbulence – it is to act with yesterday’s logic.”
 Think about the executives of Blockbuster who nixed a deal to buy Netflix for $50 million.
-Netflix’s 2018 Q3 revenue was just over $4 billion and Blockbuster is now defunct.
+Netflix’s 2018 Q3 revenue was just over $4 billion and consequently, Blockbuster is now defunct.
 Blockbuster could still be in business if they were not making decisions with yesterday’s logic.
 What worked yesterday, may not work today, which means change must be an essential part of your operating culture.
 Knowing that change is essential is one thing, creating change is another.
 Here are 5 tips to succeed in change management.

-- Measure and celebrate.
-Identify key milestones of change that need to be measured to determine future success and next steps.
+Identify key milestones of change that need to be measured to determine future business success and next steps.
 When you achieve a milestone, celebrate it!
-Change is difficult and to continue to invest the time and resources needed to make the change, people need to feel that their hard work is worth it.
-Take every milestone as an opportunity to celebrate and reinforce commitment to the change.
+Successful people know change is difficult and to continue to invest the time and resources needed to make the change, people need to feel that their hard work is worth it.
+Take every milestone as an opportunity to celebrate and reinforce the commitment to the change.